 (far left) Skylar has maintained a positive attitude and adjusted amazingly well to wearing a prosthetic leg.
 (Courtesy: Chris Evan Photography); (far right) Skylar wearing her "running blade" prosthesis.
 (Courtesy: ClintonBPhotography)

 “I guess I just wasn’t meant to have a right leg,” matter-of-factly states Skylar, who is also a budding fashion model and actress.
 “I’m happy I have a prosthetic leg.
 I wouldn’t be getting the opportunities I have today without it.”

-For her bravery in overcoming cancer and amputation to return to playing competitive sports, Skylar was honored with the Cleveland Clinic Sports Health Courage Award during the 20th Greater Cleveland Sports Awards ceremony.
+For her bravery in overcoming cancer and amputation to return to playing competitive sports, Skylar was honored with the Cleveland Clinic Sports Medicine Courage Award during the 20th Greater Cleveland Sports Awards ceremony.